-If a spinal compression fracture and the pain associated with it prevents you from staying active, the pain management physicians at NovaSpine Pain Institute in Sun City West, Sun City, and Gilbert, Arizona, offer lasting solutions.
+If a spinal compression fracture and the pain associated with it prevents you from staying active, the pain management physicians at NovaSpine Pain Institute in Sun City West, Sun City, Gilbert, and Glendale, Arizona, offer lasting solutions.
 They use minimally invasive kyphoplasty to repair fractures and restore the quality of your life.
 Schedule an appointment with NovaSpine Pain Institute by phone or use the online contact form to learn more about kyphoplasty.

 Kyphoplasty, also called vertebroplasty, is a minimally invasive procedure your pain specialist uses to treat chronic, severe pain after a compression fracture of the spine.